MAANDUBEY07/AR-BHARAT/DEPLOYMENT_GUIDE.md

 ---

 ### Notes
-- If you need to update API URLs, edit `frontend/src/pages/UploadPage.jsx` or wherever your API calls are made.
+- **Frontend is now at repository root level** - no more `/frontend/` subdirectory issues!
+- API URLs are in `src/pages/UploadPage.jsx` and other components (no `/frontend/` prefix)
 - For any issues, check Render and Vercel build logs for errors.
-- Your backend must run from the `backend` directory and have all dependencies listed in `requirements.txt`.
+- Your backend runs from the `backend` directory with all dependencies in `requirements.txt`

 ---